-“Roxie, you have to go with me to this new singles event!” her roommate Evelyn announced.
-She bounced into her bedroom.
-Roxie set down her paintbrush and sighed.
-Ever since her divorce became official, nine months ago, Evelyn had been pushing her to join in on the singles events she frequented.
+“Roxie, you have to go with me to this new singles event!” her roommate Evelyn announced as she bounced into Roxie’s bedroom, pushing passed several canvases and paint tubes left lying around.
+Roxie set down her paintbrush and sighed, reaching for a cloth to clean off her paint-covered hands.
+Ever since her divorce had become official, nine months ago, Evelyn had been pushing her to join in on the singles events she frequented.
 Evelyn had rich brown hair, hazel eyes, and a sun-kissed tan.
 Roxie envied Evelyn’s skin tone.
-She, on the other hand, was pale, thanks to her European heritage.
+She, on the other hand, was pale with blond hair and blue eyes, thanks to her European heritage.

 “No, I tried marriage once.
 I’m not interested in a new one.”
 Roxie shook her head and went back to work on her landscape.
-On a whim, two weeks ago, she went on a trip to the Grand Canyon, wanting to get away from everyone and everything.
+On a whim, two weeks ago, she’d gone on a trip to the Grand Canyon, wanting to get away from everyone and everything.
 Her mother was forever asking her to quit painting and focus on her job as an executive assistant at her father’s tax firm.
 The very thought made her sick.
 She loved her parents, but they were very traditional in their thinking.
 She always wore elbow-length sleeves to hide her intricate tattoos.
 She’d gotten one after her divorce to rebel against Mitchell’s ideals.
-The one blossomed into an almost half sleeve in the year and nine months since they separated and divorced.
+Every time they went passed someone with tattoos Mitchell would frown, sucking his teeth in disapproval.

 “It differs from the other events, Roxie.
 They seek us, curvy women, at these.
-The company is called Mate Me, it is social gatherings hosted to bring together shifter forever mates.
-Just imagine a large, out of this world, shifter devoted to you for life,” Evelyn sighed.
+The company is called Mate Me, it’s social gatherings hosted to bring together shifter-forever mates.
+Just imagine a large, out-of-this-world, shifter devoted to you for life,” Evelyn sighed.
 She gave a dreamy smile, and Roxie rolled her eyes.
-She and Evelyn were what the world deemed plus-sized.
+She and Evelyn were what the world deemed “plus-sized”.
 They had extra all over, and in her experience, men moved on from her to a younger, thinner model.
+Roxie knew about shifters, her halfbrother was one, but she’d never spent time with one as an adult.

 “Young and single!
 Come with me on Friday.
-Use this as an opportunity to meet new people,” Evelyn begged.
-She held out the flyer for Roxie to look over.
+Use this as an opportunity to meet new people.
+You don’t know what you are missing with shifters.
+They don’t play games with you, they are very take-it-or-leave-it when it comes to dating.
+These men are searching for their mates, they want a family and life with someone,” Evelyn begged.
+She held out the hot pink flyer for Roxie to look over.
+Roxie took the flyer blinking against the brightness of the paper.

 “Where is the event being held?”
 Roxie asked.
 She knew Evelyn wouldn’t drop the issue until she caved.

-“Club Cerulean, they have rented the place out.
+“Club Cerulean, they’ve rented the place out.
 We pay a thirty-dollar cover, plus any food or drink we purchase,” Evelyn explained.

 “How long do I have to stay?”